How can we help you?

-How do I set up a Core Basic, Plus, or Premium section?
+How do I set up a Core Basic, Plus, Premium, or On Demand section?

-You can enroll yourself in Core Basic and Core Premium sections online.
-If you want to set up a Core Plus section, or wish to pay for Core Basic or Core Premium access with a Purchase Order, please fill out our course order form.
+You can enroll yourself in Core Basic, Core Premium, and Core On Demand sections online.
+If you want to set up a Core Plus section, or wish to pay for Core Basic, Core Premium, or Core On Demand access with a Purchase Order, please fill out our course order form.

 How does a typical online class work?

 Scout courses are delivered online via our learning management system.
 Students and teachers can use the course as a standalone class or as supplementary material in an in-person class.
 Online learning takes discipline.
 In Core Premium you will be required to complete readings, view lectures, participate in discussion boards, complete assignments, and attend weekly live sessions.
 For information on a specific course, click on the “Courses” link at the top of the page.